-The terms of loans offered by banks determine borrowers' access to credit and banks' exposure to credit risk, making them crucial for the economy and financial stability.
-They make up rich contracts which typically consist of prices (interest rates) and non-price terms such as quantity limits (e.g., collateral) and other restrictions (e.g., covenants, maturity), whose variations across borrowers and over time have attracted widespread attention.
-Recently, non-price terms have come under renewed scrutiny for households during the housing cycle (Acharya et al. 2020) and for firms during the Covid-19 recession (Chodorow-Reich et al. 2021).
+The terms of loans offered by banks make up rich contracts that typically consist of prices (interest rates) and non-price terms such as quantity limits (e.g., collateral) and other restrictions (e.g., covenants).
+They determine borrowers' access to credit and banks' exposure to credit risk, making them crucial for the economy and financial stability.
+Therefore, they have recently come under renewed scrutiny for households during the housing cycle (Acharya et al. 2020) and for firms during the Covid-19 recession (Chodorow-Reich et al. 2021).